Death of Wolfgang Amadeus Mozart: Traditional narrative

-Mozart's worst symptoms of illness soon returned, together with the strong feeling that he was being poisoned.
+However, Mozart's worst symptoms of illness soon returned, together with the strong feeling that he was being poisoned.
 He became bedridden on 20 November, suffering from swelling, pain and vomiting.

-From this point on, scholars are all agreed that Mozart was indeed very sick, and he died about two weeks later, on 5 December.
+From this point on, scholars all agree that Mozart was indeed very ill.
+He died about two weeks later, at his home in Vienna, on 5 December, at 12:55 am.

 Revisionist accounts

 The view that Mozart was in near-steady decline and despair during the last several months of his life has been met with much skepticism in recent years.
 Cliff Eisen supervised the reissue of Abert's biography in 2007 in a new edition, supplementing it with numerous footnotes.
 While generally deferential to Abert, Eisen expresses sharp criticism in the footnoting of the section leading up to Mozart's death:

 In the main biography article of the Cambridge Mozart Encyclopedia, Ruth Halliwell writes of the decline-and-despair account:

 As for why Constanze might have been "prompted by complicated motives both personal and financial" (Eisen), Halliwell contends that "Constanze and Sophie were not objective witnesses, because Constanze's continuing quest for charity gave her reasons to disseminate sentimental and sensationalist views."
 By "charity" Halliwell may be referring to the many benefit concerts from which Constanze received income in the years following Mozart's death, as well as, perhaps, the pension she received from the Emperor; see discussion below as well as Constanze Mozart.

 Christoph Wolff, in a 2012 book entitled Mozart at the Gateway to his Fortune, disputes the view that Mozart's last years represented a steady slide to despair and the grave; he also disagrees with interpretations of the music as reflecting late-life despair (for example) "the hauntingly beautiful autumnal world of [Mozart's] music written in 1791".